 Hotels, Late Nights and Locked Gates:

-I learnt this on my third night (because until then, I must have returned well in time), after a trip to Takstsang monastery (trek distance 11 kilometers), and that famed bottle of beer with dinner mentioned earlier.
+I learnt this on my third night (because until then, I must have returned well in time), after a trip to Takstsang monastery (trek distance 11 kilometers), and that famed bottle of beer with dinner, mentioned earlier.
 By the time I reached my hotel, most of the shops were closed, and the hotel entrances were locked, including my own.
+The streets were deserted.
 Semi-tipsy, I stood there wondering what to do, because this was new for me.
 Never had I been to a place where hotels locked gates and doors like homes.
 Understandably so, because they do not expect tourists during the night time, so they do not need a reception-desk running during the same; well, most of them.

 After a bit of looking around, I found a shop which was open at that time, behind my hotel and they had the phone number for the contact person at my hotel.
 They immediately called them, requesting to open the main gate, to let me in.